id01/GTKSysInfo/README.md

 * [cx_Freeze 4.3.4](https://pypi.python.org/pypi/cx_freeze), by Anthony Tuininga, Python License.
 Used in freeze.py.
 * [C++](https://isocpp.org), by Standard C++ Foundation.
 Used in bin/c/*.cpp
 * C Used in bin/c/*.c
+* Disclaimer: Manufacturer logos are not my own.
+Intel logos are (c) Intel Inc. AMD logos are (c) AMD Inc.

 ## System Requirments
 To run standalone: